trusktr/geometry-interfaces/README.md

 Usage
 -----

-If you're using module system, just import the library ([available on NPM](https://www.npmjs.com/package/geometry-interfaces)):
+If you're using a module system, just import the library after installing it [from NPM](https://www.npmjs.com/package/geometry-interfaces):

 ```js
 import 'geometry-interfaces' // ES2015 Modules